Cynthia Germanotta: Early life, education, and career

-Germanotta was born and raised in Wheeling, West Virginia.
-Her parents were Paul Douglas Bissett, a State Farm insurance agent who sang with the McMechen Men's Chorus and the McMechen Methodist Choir, and Veronica Rose Ferrie.
+Germanotta was born Cynthia Louise Bissett on August 30, 1954, in Wheeling, West Virginia, where she was also raised.
+Her parents were Paul Douglas Bissett (April 7, 1926 – March 31, 2013), a State Farm insurance agent who sang with the McMechen Men's Chorus and the McMechen Methodist Choir, and Veronica Rose Ferrie (February 2, 1928 – December 12, 2022).
 She is of Italian descent through her mother and Scottish, English and German descent through her father.
 She has an older brother, Paul, and a younger sister, Cheryl Ann.

-Germanotta graduated from John Marshall High School.
+Germanotta graduated from John Marshall High School in Glen Dale, West Virginia.
 She then attended West Virginia University and earned a master's degree in public administration from George Washington University.
 While at West Virginia University, Germanotta was a cheerleader and a member of Chi Omega.

 Germanotta worked for Verizon as a telecommunications executive in sales and management.

 Philanthropy and activism

 In 2012, Germanotta and her daughter, Lady Gaga, co-founded the Born This Way Foundation, a non-profit organization focused on inspiring youth, ending bullying, and building up communities.
-Later that year, the foundation was awarded the Family Online Safety Institute's Award for Outstanding Achievement.
-Under Germanotta's leadership, the foundation also received the National Association of School Psychologists' Special Friend to Children Award in 2013 and the Anti-Defamation League's No Place for Hate Making a Difference Award in 2015.
 Germanotta was honored by Boston PFLAG and by Dancing Classrooms for her advocacy regarding youth mental health.

-Germanotta is an advocate for the Women's Council on Heart Health for the Ronald O. Perelman Heart Institute and serves on the board of the Empowerment Initiative at the University of Nebraska-Lincoln.
+Germanotta is an advocate for the Women's Council on Heart Health for the Ronald O. Perelman Heart Institute and serves on the board of the Empowerment Initiative at the University of Nebraska–Lincoln.
 She also served on the Ladies Auxiliary Committee of The Columbus Citizens Foundation, for which she received the Humanitarian Award in 2015.
 As of 2016, she serves as a member of the Board of Governors for the Parsons School of Design.

 On June 10, 2018, Germanotta addressed the United Nations General Assembly on behalf of the Born This Way Foundation and launched the United for Global Mental Health initiative.
 On May 20, 2019, the United Nations' World Health Organization announced that Germanotta would be one of four new Goodwill Ambassadors, as the ambassador for mental health.

 Personal life

-Germanotta is married to Joseph Germanotta, an internet entrepreneur and restaurateur (owner of the Art Bird & Whiskey Bar in Grand Central Terminal), and lives on the Upper West Side of Manhattan.
-She previously lived in West Village.
-They own an Italian restaurant in New York called Joanne Trattoria and have two daughters, Stefani and Natali.
-Germanotta is Catholic and is a parishioner at the Church of the Blessed Sacrament.
+Germanotta is married to Joseph Germanotta, an internet entrepreneur and restaurateur.
+The couple have two daughters, Stefani (Lady Gaga) (born 1986) and Natali (born 1992).
+Germanotta is Catholic and is a parishioner at the Church of the Blessed Sacrament in New York City.
 In 2017, she appeared in the documentary Gaga: Five Foot Two.